Elizabeth McCord (Madam Secretary)

 Elizabeth "Bess" Adams McCord is a fictional character and the protagonist of the CBS political drama series Madam Secretary.
 She is portrayed by Téa Leoni.
 McCord serves as the United States Secretary of State over the course of the series; the sixth and final season covers her first year after being elected as the first female president of the United States.

 Biography

-Born in Virginia, Elizabeth Adams and her brother Will (Eric Stoltz) were orphaned when young when both their parents died in a car accident.
-Will became a physician.
+Born in Virginia, Elizabeth Adams and her brother Will (Eric Stoltz) were orphaned when both their parents died in a car accident, inspiring Will became a physician.

 Elizabeth attended the private Houghton Hall Boarding School.
 She was co-captain of the debate team, alongside Bahrainian Crown Prince Yousif Obaid (Aasif Mandvi).
 She attended the University of Virginia, studying mathematics.
 One of her professors was future Chief Justice of the United States Frawley (Morgan Freeman).
 It was also where she met her future husband Henry McCord.
 Immediately prior to her appointment as Secretary of State, Elizabeth held a professorship at the University of Virginia and is depicted as holding a doctorate.

 In 1990, Elizabeth married Henry McCord (Tim Daly).
 They have three children- Stephanie "Stevie" (Wallis Currie-Wood), Alison (Kathrine Herzer) and Jason (Evan Roe).

 Elizabeth speaks fluent French, German, Arabic, Persian, and "a year of high school Spanish".